4-Week TEFL Course in Chiang Mai, Thailand

 What can I do with my TEFL certificate from School of TEFL in Thailand?

 The School of TEFL course trains you to teach in Thailand or anywhere in the world.
-If you decide to stay in Thailand, you’ll find job opportunities in government schools and private language academies across the country.
-Positions are also available at international schools, especially once you’ve gained some experience.
+If you decide to stay in Thailand, you’ll find ongoing demand for qualified English teachers, with opportunities at all levels from kindergarten through to university.

 Where can I teach?